Electric cars – the ultimate guide

 1) Inconvenience: you have to wait for them to charge

-Depending on the type of charger you are using (and the size of your car’s battery), it can take anywhere between 30 minutes to 12 hours.
+Depending on the type of charger you are using (and the size of your car’s battery), it can take anywhere between 30 minutes and 12 hours.

 4) Cost: purchase price